 Advisor: Mark Thomas

-Fields & SpecialtiesAmerican Economic History, Taxation and Public Finance under the Articles of Confederation, History of Technology
+Fields & SpecialtiesAmerican Economic and Business History, Taxation and Public Finance in the Early Republic, History of Technology

 M.A.
 University of Virginia, Corcoran Department of History, December 2010

 B.A.
 Christopher Newport University, Department of History, Magna Cum Laude, May 2009